 Queen’s University Library consistently receives top marks in national rankings.
 It comprises six libraries and several cross-library divisions supporting the University’s academic mission, and is known for its dedicated staff, strong research collections and superb facilities.

 Spanning all disciplines and working with university partners, Academic Services connects learning and research to your information needs through a variety of services offering resources and expert advice.

-Services comprise the Adaptive Technology Centre for students with disabilities; Data and Government Information for data, statistics, government information and research data management; Geospatial and Maps and air photos; the Queen’s Learning Commons for peer and professional tutoring; Scholarly Communications for depositing and accessing research output (Queen’s theses, articles and journals); Graduate Students’ workshops and consultations and Teaching & Learning information literacy.
+Services comprise the Adaptive Technology Centre for students with disabilities; Data Services for data, statistics, and research data management; Government Information; Maps & Geospatial Data and air photos; the Queen’s Learning Commons for peer and professional tutoring; Scholarly Communications for depositing and accessing research output (Queen’s theses, articles and journals); Graduate Students’ workshops and consultations and Teaching & Learning information literacy.
 The Library promotes Diversity and Internationalization through a variety of initiatives.